3pxh/farsketched/TaskList.md

 # Farsketched Implementation Task List

 ## On Deck
-- [ ] Iterate on UI for client prompt, fool, guess (using cosmos)
-- [ ] Iterate on UI for host prompt, fool, guess?? (using cosmos)
 - [ ] Add Narrator
-- [ ] Award achievements
-  - [ ] Track history of active images to compute stats and awards
-  - [ ] Game over screen progressively reveals
 - [ ] Lobby game for client?

 ## Nits
-- [ ] can't guess your own prompt
-- [ ] if you don't submit a fool, you should appear with a blank on scoring
-- [ ] make the client full width
-- [ ] creator can't guess
 - [ ] does guessing stage progress via timer without clicks?
 - [ ] if no images created, what happens when time runs out? (pause screen or game over?)
-- [ ] separate css files per component, no inheritance aside from document level (i.e. App > Game > component)

 ## Developer Experience
 - [ ] Run the client via vite.
 When gh tried peerjs wouldn't connect, unlike the python server.
 It would be nice for hot module reloading.
 - [ ] Having a single-component workflow where we mock data would be nice.
 Storybook seems heavyweight, but maybe something similar.
 Might take care of most of the use above too.

-## Game functionality
-- [ ] Go through all images in a round
-- [ ] Play multiple rounds
-- [ ] Final scoring screen, show players all the images on their devices w/ ability to save
-- [ ] Handle edge cases

 ## Logging / Feedback
 - [ ] Add some logging which we can use to diagnose crashes?
 Having a host send us a stack trace as well as the set of all messages ever processed would be convenient.
 Also the ability to report in-game that something is wrong (and sends us a list of all the messages received).